SCLW/Circuitry-Based-Sound/readme.md

 ## Potentiometer

 A potentiometer is a passive, mechanical component inside a housing.
-It consists of a resistive track, and a movable contact, called wiper, whose position along the resistive element can be set via an actuator.
+It consists of a resistive track and a movable contact, called wiper, whose position along the resistive element can be set via an actuator.
 The two ends of the resistive element and the end of the wiper can be accessed from outside the housing.
-The total resistance between the end terminals can be divided gradually into two resistances between each end of the element and the wiper contact.
+The total resistance between the end terminals can be gradually divided into two resistance values between the respective ends of the element and the wiper.

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Potentiometer_Voltage_Divider.jpg>

-If one end and the wiper are used, it forms a variable resistor.
-Configured as a voltage divider, potentiometric devices are used for volume control in audio applications.
+If one end and the wiper are used, the potentiometer forms a variable resistor.
+A variable voltage divider circuit can be configured by connecting a voltage (supply voltage or signal) to one of the outside pins, while the remaining outside pin is connected to GND.
+At the middle pin a voltage can be tapped that can be adjusted by setting the actuator.
+For instance from one end point location to the other, the input voltage can be scaled from minimum to maximum.
+This can be used for volume control.

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Volume_Control_Variable.jpg>